JANE WOLF FRANCES, M.S.W., J.D.

 “In all my years of doing this work, I’ve never met anyone who’s said they regretted doing POP and neither will you.
 You will hear your parents’ gratitude and pride as they relax into their final days or years, knowing that you will be there compassionately caring.

 It’s inevitable that your life will be enriched and your heart ‘expanded’ during your family’s POPcycle.
-I promise: just like I was changed for the better, after you’ve done POP, you too will never quite be the same again.” -Jane Wolf Waterman, M.S.W., J.D.
+I promise: just like I was changed for the better, after you’ve done POP, you too will never quite be the same again.” -Jane Wolf Frances, M.S.W., J.D.